Technology Tales

 12th November 2013

-The issue might arise from VirtualBox’s non-grabbing of the Super key like others but a solution can be found in GNOME itself.
+Though the issue might arise from VirtualBox's non-grabbing of the Super key like others, a solution can be found in GNOME itself.
 Opening up dconf-editor and navigating to org > gnome > mutter.
 In there, you will find a setting called overlay-key and this can be changed.
 One option is to delete the SUPER_L value and leave it that way.
-My own preference was to set it to a different key and, to do that, I needed to know what the various key identifiers were.
+My own preference was to set it to a different key and, to accomplish that, I needed to know what the various key identifiers were.
 To get these, I ran the following command (just replace any quotes with alternatives in the shell before executing this):

 xev | grep -A2 --line-buffered '^KeyRelease' | sed -n '/keycode /s/^.*keycode \([0-9]*\).* (.*, \(.*\)).*$/\1 \2/p'

-This opened up an Event Tester window that will need closing when testing is complete.
-More importantly, the aliases for any keys that were pressed to are issued to the terminal session so you can see what’s what.
-Initially, the one for the Alt Gr key appealed to me and I set “ISO_Level3_Shift” as the value of the overlay-key property in dconf-editor.
-When that didn’t work, I set the value to “Menu” and it behaved as expected.
-While this will mean that context menus will have to be accessed by right-clicking in a Windows session, that is what I do anyway so there isn’t going to be much of a loss in what I have done.
-A function key might have been another option but I reckon that the context menu key will do me.
+This opened up an Event Tester window that will need to be closed when testing is complete.
+More importantly, the aliases for any keys that were pressed are issued to the terminal session so you can see what's what.
+Initially, the one for the Alt Gr key appealed to me, and I set "ISO_Level3_Shift" as the value of the overlay-key property in dconf-editor.
+When that didn't work, I set the value to "Menu" and it behaved as expected.
+While this will mean that context menus will have to be accessed by right-clicking in a Windows session, that is what I do anyway, so there will not be much of a loss in what I have done.
+Though a function key might have been another option, I reckon that the context menu key will do me.

 Customising Nautilus (or Files) in Ubuntu GNOME 13.04